digital-science/dimensions-network-gen/README.md

 ## Datasets

-By default the tool uses the [Dimensions COVID-19 dataset](https://console.cloud.google.com/marketplace/product/digitalscience-public/covid-19-dataset-dimensions) that is openly available on the Google Cloud Marketplace, and contains all published articles and preprints, grants, clinical trials, and research datasets from Dimensions.ai that are related to COVID-19.
+By default the tool uses the [Dimensions COVID-19 dataset](https://console.cloud.google.com/marketplace/product/digitalscience-public/covid-19-dataset-dimensions).
+The dataset is openly available on the Google Cloud Marketplace and contains all published articles and preprints, grants, clinical trials, and research datasets from Dimensions.ai that are related to COVID-19.

 At time of writing (May 2022), the dataset contains: